taufiqchin/AAC/README.md

 The app is **designed with open-source art and educational principles**, to promote accessible, inclusive, user-friendly and responsive interface that ensures user comfort.
 The app also remembers language preferences on each launch, offering a smooth and personalized experience ideal for individuals, caregivers, therapists, and educators supporting communication needs.

+This AAC app can definitely **serve dual purposes** (therapeutic and educational):

+**1. Assistive tool for speech or communication difficulties**

+- Users who have difficulty speaking or expressing themselves can use icons, text, and voice output to communicate effectively.

+**2. Educational tool for learning language and sentences**

+- Schools or teachers can use the app to teach sentence formation, vocabulary, and language structure in a fun, visual way.

+- Even students without communication difficulties can benefit from visual learning and language practice.

 To respect and acknowledge the creators and communities behind the open resources that made this possible, the following attributions are provided.